 SLU's criminology and criminal justice degree program gives students an opportunity

 to complete a fieldwork practicum.
 In addition to that valuable, hands-on experience,

 you will also have the chance to explore areas of criminology and criminal justice

-by volunteering in one of more than 250 St. Louis-area social service agencies that
+by volunteering in one of more than 250 St. Louis-area social service and criminal

 A criminology and criminal justice degree opens doors to employment in the criminal

 justice and juvenile system and many nonprofit organizations.
 Potential careers include

 correctional officer, detective, federal agent, lawyer, police officer, researcher,

 Other graduates pursue further education in law or other social sciences.

 SLU’s criminology and criminal justice minor incorporates the scientific study of